hulu/bank/README.md

 Bank
 ====

-Statsd and Metricsd frontend for UDP packets aggregation
+Statsd and Metricsd frontend for UDP packets aggregation.
+Please note, that this project is now obsolete.
+Please use https://github.com/hulu/statsd-aggregator instead.

 Concept
 -------